 3/4 cup coconut sugar

 1 teaspoon vanilla extract

 2 cups almond flour

 1/4 teaspoon kosher salt

 1 cup fresh blueberries

-Fresh blueberries work best in this skillet cookie, but if you only have frozen, make sure you defrost them first and pat them dry before adding them to the cookie.
-Also, make sure the defrosted blueberries are not too soft, as they may be too mushy to press into the dough.
+Fresh blueberries work best in this skillet cookie, but if you only have frozen, make sure you defrost them first and pat them dry.
+Also, make sure the defrosted blueberries are not too soft, as they will be too mushy to press into the dough.

 When you remove the cookie from the oven, the middle may still be a little soft, but that’s okay.
 It will firm up a bit as it cools, but we want a soft middle.